tripurari001/React-spreadsheet/README.md

-# React Seprate Sheet
+# React Separate Sheet ( Outdated project )

-this repository contain the scource code of [https://tripurari001.github.io/](https://tripurari001.github.io/)
+## This is not maintained anymore was build only for learning purpose

-on the Website
+On the Website

 1. User can navigate using arrow key
 2. user can insert some math formula using '=' at beginning  and operators +, -, *, / ( supported for two cell)